eisenzopf/qsip_specification/qsip_v1.0.md

 ## 14. IANA Considerations

-This document requests the creation of several IANA registries under a new "QUIC Signaling and Interaction Protocol (QSIP) Parameters" heading.
+This document requests the creation of several IANA registries under a new "QUIC Signaling and Interaction Protocol (QSRP) Parameters" heading.
 The registration policy for new entries in these registries, unless otherwise specified, is "Specification Required" [RFC8126].

 ### 14.1.
-QSIP Message Type Registry
+QSRP Message Type Registry

-A new registry for QSIP Message Types is established.
+A new registry for QSRP Message Types is established.
 Each entry must include the Type Name (string) and a reference to its defining specification.
 Initial values are:

 | Type Name | Reference |
 |-----------|-----------|